zhenaguo/carliv_touch_recovery/README.md

-This is my first recovery, for MTK powered phones.
+<pre>This is my first recovery, for MTK powered phones.

 Basically is CWM 6.0.4.4 with touch buttons menu.
 It has all functionality of CWM Recovery, and I added extra, Aroma File Manager support.